rickydatta/example-hadoop-spark-setup/README.md

 8. Install Scala Plugin (from IdeaJ, Settings, Plugins, JetBrains Plugins)

-9. (optional) If you are getting a waring from IdeaJ about git version being too old, update git from RPMForge
+9. (optional) If you are getting a warning from IdeaJ about git version being too old, update git from RPMForge